dfrnt-labs/terminusdb-docs-static/src/app/docs/path-query-reference-guide/page.md

 media: []
 ---

-TerminusDB & TerminusCMS allows _path regular expressions_ as a way to describe multi-hop searches in a concise fashion.
+TerminusDB allows _path regular expressions_ as a way to describe multi-hop searches in a concise fashion.
 When you need to follow a link repeatedly for shortest path queries or to find all linked documents meeting some specification you can often use a _path query_.

 > For guidance on back-links and path queries using GraphQL visit the [GraphQL reference guide](/docs/graphql-query-reference/#backlinks)